puzzle/mailbox-watcher/README.md

 ### Ruby

-Ruby is an object-oriented programming language
+Ruby is an object-oriented programming language.

 ### How to install Ruby on Linux